The Centre of Full Employment and Equity developed a new geography for Australia which we called the CofFEE Functional Economic Regions (CFERs).

 Rail CFERs (RaCFER) - commuting flows of workers who travelled to work by heavy rail

 Bicycle CFERs (BCFER) - commuting flows of workers who travelled to work by bicycle

 Multiple modes of transport CFERs (MTCFER) - commuting flows of workers who used more than mode of transport to travel to work

-You can view the mapping tool for the 2011 CFERs here.
+You can download the concordance files for all of the various 2011 CFER aggregations here.

 You can download a Technical Users Manual for the 2011 CFERs here.

 The First Edition of the CFERs was designed using the 2006 Australian Bureau of Statistics Census of Population and Housing Data.

 The first edition was the first attempt by CofFEE to design an alternative regionalisation based on an analysis of economic behaviour.
 The initial attempt laid the groudwork for the refined processes undertaken for the subsequent editions in 2011 and 2016.

 In the first edition there were 143 interactive CFERs and 17 Self-Contained Labour Markets.